skojaku/adv-net-sci-course/slides/m03/main.md

   - e.g., consider two people having a friendship tie if they hang out together frequently.
   - *Most networks are this type*.

-Let's focus on the indirect measurement of edges through an example of Davis Sourthen Club Women
+Let's focus on the indirect measurement of edges through an example of Davis Sourthern Club Women

 ---